ComradOrg/Comrad/README.md

 Install [as above](#on-mac-osx).

-Run "Komrade.app" in your Applications folder.
+Run "Comrad.app" in your Applications folder.

 #### ...on Linux or Windows